thiagomajesk/thiagomajesk.github.io/content/posts/2022-10-03-storing-unicode-strings-in-the-database.md

 > There is no performance difference among these three types, apart from increased storage space when using the blank-padded type, and a few extra CPU cycles to check the length when storing into a length-constrained column.
 While character(n) has performance advantages in some other database systems, there is no such advantage in PostgreSQL; in fact character(n) is usually the slowest of the three because of its additional storage costs.
 In most situations text or character varying should be used instead.

-If like me, you didn't know about this, you might perhaps make good use of this wiki page: [https://wiki.postgresql.org/wiki/Don%27t_Do_This](https://wiki.postgresql.org/wiki/Don%27t_Do_This#Don.27t_use_char.28n.29#Text_storage).
+If like me, you didn't know about this, you might perhaps make good use of this wiki page: [Don't Do This - PostgreSQL](https://wiki.postgresql.org/wiki/Don%27t_Do_This#Don.27t_use_char.28n.29#Text_storage).

 BTW, the case for Ecto not doing this by default, seems to be compatibility with other databases.
-So, if you don't have the need to store exactly 'N' amount of characters like we did, I definetelly recommend always using the `text` type and keep the original information intact.
+So, if you don't have the need to store exactly 'N' amount of characters like we did, I definitely recommend always using the `text` type and keep the original information intact.

 I also want to link two very good videos on the unicode topic that will make things a lot more clear if you are dealing with UTF-8 strings: